karlseguin/liquid/readme.md

       "user": &User{"Duncan", &User{"Leto", nil}},
     })

 Notice that the template fields aren't case sensitive.
 If you're exporting fields such as `FirstName` and `Firstname` then shame on you.
+Make sure to downcase map keys.

 Complex objects should implement the `fmt.Stringer` interface (which is Go's toString() equivalent):